 According to Yuri Alekseevich, the archaic form of sending letters has long outlived its usefulness, and attracting students to participate with the help of an administrative resource is not the right way.
 Interested students are able to find the information themselves and do not need to be forced or pushed to participate.
 According to the experience of the Center, which also conducted a number of competitions, when this method of informing is eliminated (through letters from higher authorities), the number of applications decreases quite a bit, but there are still high-quality and most real applications from interested students.
 This is once again proved by the example of Rosmolodezh, which informs students in an informal way-through social networks or through its portal AIS Youth of Russia.
 In addition, the expert added that competitions in digital and electronic form have become especially extremely relevant during the pandemic.
 Therefore, the direction of extracurricular activities should now be considered first of all.
 The prospects for development are very rapid and positive.
 In the future, such a portal containing all the content about the scientific and educational environment of the city can also become a source for collecting and analyzing big data.
 Students who log in to the site can demonstrate which universities they are affiliated with and what activities they are interested in, what results they show.
 Electronic city services are increasingly in demand among consumers today.
 Making a conclusion, it can be stated that the research work and the developed recommendations are relevant and valuable.
 The author's idea of creating a platform with information about extracurricular activities coincides with the work already carried out and implemented by the center, which are directly involved in the process of informatization and digitalization of the processes of information and data transmission.
 The proposed recommendations can be included as one of the services in the overall system, which is planned to be developed in St. Petersburg.

-What are the advantages of such a unified system?: Тhis is a digital assistant that provides relevant information to those who have personal accounts, from Pay Per calls to the navigator of a scientist/student/representative of the scientific community, who can use the platform to find out what scientific laboratories are in the city, dissertation councils, scientific and technical base, in general, everything by topic and by tags that the creators put down.
+What are the advantages of such a unified system?: Тhis is a digital assistant that provides relevant information to those who have personal accounts, from Pay Per calls to the navigator of a scientist/student/representative of the scientific community, who can use the platform to find out what scientific laboratories are in the city, master's thesis councils, scientific and technical base, in general, everything by topic and by tags that the creators put down.
 In addition, such a platform is a marketplace of events and content related to Olympiads, competitions, forums and conferences is incredibly suitable here.
 Further, such a resource will provide barrier-free access to all information on the market.

-3.3.
-Summary of Chapter III
+2.6.
+Summary of Chapter II